 Jul 20, 2011 | Palestine |

 And so my taxi pilgrim (with Muslin driver) of Bethlehem began.
 The following 4 sites are the usual itinerary of people traveling to Bethlehem.
-Shepherds’ Field Here at the fertile fields of Beit Sahour is believed to be where this biblical scene took place.
+If you want to read how I got to West Bank from Jerusalem, click on the link Shepherds’ Field Here at the fertile fields of Beit Sahour is believed to be where this biblical scene took place.
 And in the same region there were shepherds out in the field, keeping watch over their flock by night.
-An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were filled with fear.
-And the angel said to them, “Fear not, for behold, I bring...Read More
+An angel of the Lord appeared to them, and the glory of the Lord shone around them, and...Read More

-After being overwhelmed in Jerusalem, where Jesus walked on his final days, I decided to take the day trip to Bethlehem.
+How to Get to West Bank from Jerusalem After being overwhelmed in Jerusalem, where Jesus walked on his final days, I decided to take the day trip to Bethlehem.
 I found some brochures at the Tourist Center at the Jaffa Gate entrance and I almost book the trip with Abraham Hostel.
 But at 160 NIS (Php 2000 / USD 50), my friend said it’s very expensive because the bus tickets is 7 NIS per way and it takes 20 minutes.
 So guess what I did?
 Of course I took the local bus.
-It’s #21 at the bus station in east Jerusalem (near Damascus Gate).
-When the bus reached...Read More
+It’s #21 at the bus station in east...Read More

 The lass who wanders